sidsalunke/ebay-webdriverio-example/README.md

 3. To run the project using browserstack

 ```
-1. Navigate to project rename .env.template to .env and add your own access details
+1a.
+Navigate to project rename .env.template to .env and add your own access details
+            OR
+1b.
+Add your browserstack credentials directly in the ci.conf.js file
 2. npm run test:ci
 ```